``` ```

 Staff Surgeon, San Francisco VA Health Center

 Three decades in computing.
 A decade in academic spine surgery.
-Three patents.
-One vision: AI that teaches the way surgeons actually learn.
+Multiple patents.

 UCSF Faculty Profile · LinkedIn